-Because the brain is responsible for communicating with the human body’s many systems , damage to it severe enough to warrant hospitalization can have a significant, lasting, and potentially life-altering impact on a TBI victim’s life and livelihood.
+Because the brain is responsible for communicating with the human body’s many systems, damage to the head is severe enough to warrant hospitalization and can have a significant, lasting, and potentially life-altering impact on a TBI victim’s life and livelihood.

 The Phoenix brain injury lawyers at Swenson & Shelley can help if you’ve suffered a traumatic brain injury.
 Our brain injury attorneys have decades of experience helping TBI victims seek fair compensation for injuries caused by the actions or inactions of others.
-No matter how you were injured, our firm can review your options with you and clarify your rights under the law.
+No matter how you were injured, a brain injury attorney at our firm can review your options with you and clarify your rights under the law.

 We don’t charge our clients any attorney fees unless we recover compensation for their injuries.
 You have nothing to lose by scheduling a risk-free consultation with our team except an hour or two of your time.
 Contact us today to learn more about our services.